Welcome to Leeds University Library. We want to support you in your learning and this guide gives you the essentials to start using the Library.

-Search@Library will give you all the information that you need to find material on the shelves in the Library or online.
-Most of the journal articles that you'll need to read will be available online; just follow the links from Search@Library.
+Library Search will give you all the information that you need to find material on the shelves in the Library or online.
+Most of the journal articles that you'll need to read will be available online; just follow the links from Library Search.

 You can use our self-issue machines to borrow and return books.
 You will need your student card!
 There are instructions on screen, and just ask Library staff if you need help.